• Skip to primary navigation

 • Start with steps 1 to 3 from the absorption method.

 • 4.
-Transfer buckwheat into a rice cooker, 1 tablespoon of unsalted butter, and water.
+Transfer buckwheat into a rice cooker, 1 tbsp of unsalted butter, and water.

 • 5.
 Turn on the rice cooker.
 Once the program has finished, let buckwheat sweat for another 10 minutes.
 Done.